 Although you could spend the entire day basking upon the golden sands, there’s more to Honeymoon Island State Park than its seaside pleasures.
 After letting the waves lap your toes, venture inland on one of its lovely nature trails for some wildlife viewing.
 You’ll also find a few picnic tables along the way to refuel for your adventure.

 Sand Key Park

 For surfing and expansive white sand beaches, head to Sand Key Park.
 Located south of Clearwater Beach, the sandy beach is a perfect place to bring the kids and pets.
 Kayak rentals and cabana rentals are available, as well as umbrellas and beach wheelchairs.

 On the other side of Sand Key Park, there’s an amazing park full of playgrounds and picnic spots.
 It’s the perfect spot for the entire family and young children.
 Grills are free to use if you feel like making hamburgers or grilling out.
 The short nature trail is also a great place to see local wildlife—and maybe even some sea turtle eggs!

 Apollo Beach Nature Preserve

-One of the top places to see in Tampa, Apollo Beach Nature Preserve is full of aquatic species.
+One of the top things to do in Tampa, Apollo Beach Nature Preserve is full of aquatic species.
 Part of the nature preserve is dedicated to keeping marine habitats safe.
 Here you can view wildlife, see a large variety of birds, or go fishing along the shoreline.

 Located in Hillsborough County, Apollo Beach Nature Preserve also has a separate beach area where you can sunbathe, play a game of beach volleyball, or have a picnic.
 Swimming is not allowed though.
 It’s not the best place to come if you’re set on spending time in the water.